Mesuva/concrete5-quick-start-guide-v9/editing/common-editing-tasks.md

 ## To copy blocks to the clipboard

-Blocks can be copied to a 'clipboard' within concrete5, allowing them to be easily copied between pages.
+Blocks can be copied to a 'clipboard' within Concrete CMS, allowing them to be easily copied between pages.
 To copy a block:

 * Put the page into Edit Mode
 * Click on the block you wish to copy and select 'Copy To Clipboard' from the popup menu